 - A student whose parents have an Adjusted Gross Income above $36,000 cannot appeal to receive the Aspire supplement.

 - A non-traditional student cannot appeal to receive the Aspire or Merit supplement.

 Appealing the cancellation of the TELS/Lottery Scholarship

-To appeal the cancellation of your TELS/Lottery Scholarship, you must submit the following documents to your Enrollment Counselor.
+To appeal the cancellation of your TELS/Lottery Scholarship, you must submit the following documents to the MT One Stop.
 Appeals are considered by MTSU’s Institutional Review Panel (IRP).
 In-person appeals to the IRP are not permitted.
-For additional information, please contact your Enrollment Counselor.
+For additional information, please contact the MT One Stop.